puppyvans/jshello/README.md

 # jshello
-learn how to use JavaScript
+learn how to use JavaScript demo